Japanese destroyer Tanikaze (1940): Battle of Kula Gulf

 However, Tanikaze and Suzukaze were undamaged, and when Helena ran out of flashless powder, the ensuing gun flashes attracted their attention.
 Tanikaze fired eight torpedoes at the enemy shortly after Suzukaze, with a total of 16 type 93 torpedoes swimming their way towards the enemy cruisers.
 One of these torpedoes hit Helena, probably igniting her turret 1 magazines which wrecked her forward turrets, tore a hole almost to the keel, and blew off the entire bow, about a 150 ft portion of the cruiser.
 Two minutes later, two more torpedoes hit amidships, destroying her engine room and boilers and breaking her keel, alongside disabling all electrical power.
 Dead in the water and adrift, the abandon ship order was almost immediately issued by Helenas captain.
 Helena began to lose all structural stability as the girders began to collapse, shortly thereafter she further broke in two.
-The center third of the ship quickly sank, while the severed bow and stern remained afloat for several hours but inevitably sank as well.
-168 men died with Helena.
+The center third of the ship quickly sank, while the severed bow and stern remained afloat for several hours but inevitably sank as well with the total loss of 168 men.